-Upon naturalizing as a U.S. citizen at an oath ceremony, new citizens are presented with a Certificate of Naturalization.
+Upon naturalizing as a U.S. citizen at an oath ceremony, U.S. Citizenship and Immigration Services (USCIS) presents new citizens with a Certificate of Naturalization.
 This is your proof of U.S. citizenship for the purpose of obtaining a U.S. passport and other benefits.
 If your certificate has been lost, stolen, destroyed, or misprinted with an error, you may need to replace it.
-Additionally, if you’ve had a legal change in your name or gender, you may need to start the Certificate of Naturalization replacement process.
+Additionally, you may need to start the Certificate of Naturalization replacement process if you’ve had a legal change in your name or gender,.

-Although replacing a Certificate of Naturalization is a fairly straight forward process, minor mistakes of oversights can easily derail an application.
+Replacing a Certificate of Naturalization is a fairly straight forward process, but minor mistakes and oversights can easily derail or delay an application.

 Application to Replace Naturalization Certificate

-To request a replacement of a Certificate of Naturalization, file Form N-565, Application for Replacement Naturalization/Citizenship Document, with the U.S. Citizenship and Immigration Services (USCIS).
+To request a replacement of a Certificate of Naturalization, file Form N-565, Application for Replacement Naturalization/Citizenship Document, with USCIS.

 - Permanent residents applying for U.S. citizenship should not file Form N-565.
 Instead, use Form N-400, Application for Naturalization.